pgerman1/honeywell_pressure_rpi/readme.md

 Update 4/1/2023 - Wiring pi library is deprecated by its owner, so the API has been ported to use pigpio instead.
 This is maintained at https://abyz.me.uk/rpi/pigpio/

+Update 4/3/2023 - Python Implementation examples have been added and tested, Full Documentation Coming Soon.

 ## Supported Languages

-Currently this API only offers support for C++, but now that the development of the API is stable, i plan on porting it to python, Go, and Perhaps Rust.
+Currently this API offers support for C++, and a Limited Python Implementation for Protoyping.
+Now that the development of the API is stable, i plan on porting it to Go, and Perhaps Rust.

 ## Dependencies